sparisi/gym_minatar/README.md

         <li>The player (green) has to cross a road while avoiding cars (red).</li>
         <li>Cars move at different speed, denoted by the trail behind them
         (longer trails means faster car).
-        If a car moves slower than 1 tile per step, its trail is smaller.</li>
+        If a car moves slower than 1 tile per timestep, its trail is smaller.</li>
         <li>When a car leaves the board, it spawns in the same row from the opposite side.</li>
         <li>When the player crosses the road (reaches the top), it receives 1 point
         and a new round starts with faster cars.</li>